rafaelvaloto/DualsenseOverlayUnreal/README.md

 > **Note:** No need to configure the buttons; they are already mapped to the default gamepad layout.
 >
-> You can also use the [`DualsenseOverlay`](https://github.com/rafaelvaloto/DualsenseOverlayUnreal) plugin for Unreal for better compatibility
+> You can also use the [ Windows Dualsense Unreal ](https://github.com/rafaelvaloto/WindowsDualsenseUnreal) plugin for Unreal for better compatibility

 # Install Plugin on Fab